 In the ever-changing world of social media, Facebook remains a bustling place for businesses.
 Often, a customer’s first glimpse of your brand occurs when seeing your ad in their Facebook feed, or because someone tagged you in a post or shared your content.

 Because so many people are exposed to brands through social media, you don’t always have control over how people will “meet” your brand—especially if that introduction happens through shared content.
-You don’t have the luxury of setting the context: giving visitors an overview of who you are, what you offer, leading them more deeply into your site and enabling your brand story to unfold.
+You don’t have the luxury of setting the context: giving visitors an overview of who you are, what you offer, leading them more deeply into your site, and letting your brand story unfold.
 Instead, the content or ad that people happen to see first becomes the starting point of their relationship to your brand.

 Without a proper introduction, every element of your Facebook presence must work harder to connect to visitors.
-Not only do you need to make a good first impression, you must quickly build the type of trust that will drive people to take action.
+Not only do you need to make a good first impression, but you must also quickly build the type of trust that will drive people to take action.

 That’s a tall order.
-But trust is especially important when you’re investing in Facebook ads, because you need to see a return on that investment.
+But trust is especially important when you’re investing in Facebook ads because you need to see a return on that investment.
 That means quickly building rapport and driving people to action—all in one post.

 Increasing Facebook ad ROI with branded links

 How do you start building the type of magical trust that leads to clicks?
 There are many elements, of course, but when it comes to the click itself, there’s a research-proven method to increase the likelihood that people will click: use short URLs containing real words (including your own brand name) that describe the content visitors will see when they click.